-For horizontal conventional oil wells, conventional gas wells, and unconventional wells; survey distances reference the plan view projection of the well bore path and are set at 1,000 feet in all directions surrounding it.
-See §§ 78.52a(a) and 78a.52a(a).
-For vertical oil wells, survey distances also reference the plan view projection of the well bore path, i.e., surface hole location, and are set at 500 feet.
+For horizontal conventional oil wells, conventional gas wells, and unconventional wells; survey distances reference the well bore path and are set at 1,000 feet in all directions surrounding it.
+See §§ 78.52a(a), 78a.52a(a).
+For vertical oil wells, survey distances also reference the well bore path and are set at 500 feet.
 See 78.52a(b).